keldenl/gpt-llama.cpp/README.md

    # Basic usage
    npm start

-   # To run on a diffrent port
+   # To run on a different port
    # Mac
    PORT=8000 npm start

    # Windows cmd
    set PORT=8000
    npm start

+   # Use llama.cpp flags (use it without the "--", so instead of "--mlock" do "mlock")
+   npm start mlock threads 8 ctx_size 1000 repeat_penalty 1 lora ../path/lora
    ```

 ## Usage